Polygala (Yuan Zhi)

 Sedative and anxiolytic activity (traditional)

-TCM uses Polygala for insomnia, palpitations, restlessness, anxiety — alongside cognitive enhancement, an unusual combination of indications.
+TCM uses Polygala for insomnia, palpitations, restlessness, and anxiety — alongside cognitive enhancement, an unusual combination of indications.
 Mechanistically supported by polygalasaponin GABA-modulating activity.
 Limited human RCT evidence specifically for anxiety/sleep but consistent traditional use across centuries.

 Neuroprotection (preclinical evidence)